Gobichettipalayam: Culture

 Kongu Tamil, a dialect of Tamil is the language spoken by majority of the people.
 English is used as an official language along with Tamil.
 Other languages spoken include Malayalam, Kannada and Telugu.
-Gobichettipalayam cuisine is predominantly south Indian with rice as its base.
+The cuisine is predominantly South Indian with rice as its base.
 Most locals still retain their rural tradition, with many restaurants still serving food on a banana leaf.
-North Indian, Chinese and continental cuisines are also available. mysorepa (a sweet made from lentil flour) and halwa (a sweet made of different ingredients such as milk, wheat or rice) are famous.
 Idly, dosa, vada-sambar and biryani are popular among the locals.
-Coffee shops and chat centers cater to young people.
-Karupatti, coconut milk are famous.